mmiele/DASH/documentation/dataplane/design/dash-config-schema-json.md

 ---
-description: Configuration schema example - Only for educational purposes.
+description: Configuration schema example - Only for educational / collaboration purposes.
 Not to be used in production.
 last update: 04/12/2022
 ---